 Our methodology is to engage the mind with a relevant and appropriate usage of the language.
-Thus any opportunity to bring external sources and materials is exploited and very much encouraged by the Noor Majan methodology.
+Thus, any opportunity to bring external sources and materials is exploited and very much encouraged by the Noor Majan methodology.

 Although the material listed above is Noor Majan’s standard offering for Arabic courses; we can accommodate for an extensive set of curricula, dependent on your needs and requirements as an institute.
 Our institute and teachers are able and willing to deliver to your requirements.
-Please enquire for information regarding your requirements and curriculum.
+Please inquire for information regarding your requirements and curriculum.

-Block 1 (Learning Outcomes (beginner))
+Block 1 Learning Outcomes (beginner)

-Block 2 (Learning Outcomes (advanced beginners))
+Block 2 Learning Outcomes (advanced beginners)

-Block 3 (Learning Outcomes (Intermediate))
+Block 3 Learning Outcomes (Intermediate)

-Block 4 (Learning Outcomes (Advanced))
+Block 4 Learning Outcomes (Advanced)

-At the end of the unit/program Advanced students will be able to express their opinion supported by arguments and can coherently reply to other opinions being expressed.
+At the end of the unit/program, advanced students will be able to express their opinion supported by arguments and can coherently reply to other opinions being expressed.
 Students at this level will be able to speak and write about varied and complex topics and issues that do not pertain to their direct environment and life.
 They are able to understand abstract texts and speech and can express themselves on these topics intelligibly.
-They are able to process authentic text sources of the target language such as print and broadcast media, books and websites.
+They are able to process authentic text sources of the target language such as print and broadcast media, books, and websites.
 They can independently develop on the issues raised in these source texts and organize written and oral texts on a formal language level.

-Block 5 (Learning Outcomes (Higher Advanced))
+Block 5 Learning Outcomes (Higher Advanced)

 Students receive continuous feedback from instructors throughout the course.
 Evaluation is a reflection of the student’s proficiency, participation, engagement and progress.
 Feedback is based on oral participation in class, results in quizzes, tests, and final exam as well as oral presentations in class and homework completion.
 Students can meet their teachers individually whenever they wish to discuss their performance and progress.

-Objective 1: Grammar, Text production and discussion
+Objective 1: Grammar, Text production, and Discussion

 Writing: Be introduced to new grammatical features that are part of a higher level of expression.
 Students will learn to construct sentences and express more complex thoughts independently.
 Students will be asked to produce texts departing from the texts treated in class.
-These include summaries, descriptions, narrations and argumentative pieces developing a personal standpoint according to their level.
+These include summaries, descriptions, narrations, and argumentative pieces developing a personal standpoint according to their level.

 Speaking: Students will discuss current topics in class or in debate groups using the studied grammar features.
 They will have awareness raised concerning typical mistakes in sentence structure and pronunciation.
 The course is completed by oral presentations in class.

-Objective 2: Media literacy
+Objective 2: Media Literacy

-Noor Majan believes that successful language acquisition occurs, when students are repeatedly challenged to develop their listening, speaking, reading, and writing abilities in a structured environment.
-Thus, Noor Majan’s intensive Arabic program reflects this idea by developing all four language skills with a focus in three distinct concentrations; foundational knowledge in Modern Standard Arabic (MSA), skills development, and application of knowledge and through media literacy.
+Noor Majan believes that successful language acquisition occurs when students are repeatedly challenged to develop their listening, speaking, reading, and writing abilities in a structured environment.
+Thus, Noor Majan’s intensive Arabic program reflects this idea by developing all four language skills with a focus on three distinct concentrations; foundational knowledge in Modern Standard Arabic (MSA), skills development, and application of knowledge through media literacy.
 The program will provide intensive reading, writing, speaking, and listening practice for 20 formal contact hours per week, lasting for a total of 4 weeks per term, a total of 100 formal contact hours per month.
-In addition to the 20 formal contact hours per week, Noor Majan’s intensive Arabic course strengthens students abilities with 2 hours of language partner sessions per week.
+In addition to the 20 formal contact hours per week, Noor Majan’s intensive Arabic course strengthens students’ abilities with 2 hours of language partner sessions per week.
 During these language partner sessions, students will learn how to apply their classroom knowledge in a real-life setting, solidifying their knowledge.

 Noor Majan uses authentic and genuine material from print and broadcast media from the internet.
-Students will acquire the competence to consume, understand and comment on news broadcasts, articles, excerpts and forum contributions using the adequate language register.
-Throughout the course, students will build on existing knowledge in Arabic grammar, vocabulary, pronunciation, spoken and written skill-sets.
-Finally, students will be introduced to various spoken dialects, enhancing their ability to understand the greater Arabic speaking world.
+Students will acquire the competence to consume, understand and comment on news broadcasts, articles, excerpts, and forum contributions using the adequate language register.
+Throughout the course, students will build on existing knowledge in Arabic grammar, vocabulary, pronunciation, and spoken and written skill sets.
+Finally, students will be introduced to various spoken dialects, enhancing their ability to understand the greater Arabic-speaking world.

-For information on our program dates please see below.
+For information on our program dates, please see below.